jithesh10/Cricket-Scorecard/README.md

-Built with the data structure - Single Linked Lists
+#Cricket-Scorcard

-Displays a Scorecard for a cricket game
+-Built with the data structure - Single Linked Lists -Displays a Scorecard for a cricket game